peterkmurphy/chordgenerator/README.txt

 The HTML template file used to generate HTML has been redesigned to work with the `Mezzanine <http://mezzanine.jupo.org/>`_ CMS.
 The redesign removed any explicit references to particular stylesheets found with earlier versions.
 Feel free to
 customise: the app is released under a 3 clause BSD license.
+If you wish to do any changes to the app, pop over to the `GitHub repository <https://github.com/peterkmurphy/chordgenerator>`_.
+(There is also a `Github repository for musictheory <https://github.com/peterkmurphy/musictheory>`.)</p>

 Versions
 --------